 Ah, that’s the glory of it, people.
 This recipe works for raw milk, pasteurized and homogenized milk, and everything in between.
 Cow milk, Goat milk, Vicuna Milk–it works for all of them.
 (I haven’t tried the milk from a South American Camel, actually, but this method works for all animal milk!)
 As I mentioned in my post on What to Do If You Can’t Find or Afford Raw Milk, making store bought milk into yogurt is a great way to make the milk easier to digest, and it can also save you money!

 Want to learn another fantastic, fermented treat you can make in your own kitchen?
 Why not try Kombucha?
 And, yes, I teach people to make kombucha, too–with videos of each step and amazing flavor formulas.
-My new ecourse, Kombucha Made Easy, walks you through step by step–doors open February 13-18, 2017–get in now!
+My ecourse, Kombucha Made Easy, walks you through step by step–I select a limited number of students every few months–sign up here to be notified when the doors open!